NIVeriStandAdd-Ons/NI-XNET-Monitor-Custom-Device/README.md

 # NI-XNET-Monitor-Custom-Device

 The NI-XNET Monitor Custom Device allows a user to run subordinate XNET session for each port in the system to be able to monitor port status, error counters, frame counter and other interface health indicators.
+This custom device also allows estimating the bus load present for the CAN buses added to the system.
 It's implemented as HW Inline Asynchronous Custom Device.

 ### LabVIEW Version ###